YemiOyedeji89/Console-Finances/README.md

 ## How to run project on local machine
 * Install Visual Studio Code
+* Navigate to main page of the git Repository
+* Click on the 'Code'
+* Copy the SSH line to run on the Terminal or  the HTTPS link
 * Clone the repository -
-* Navigate to main page of the Repository
-* Click on the 'Code'
-* Copy the SSH line to run on the Terminal or  the HTTPS

 ## links
 ### Deployed Url: [CLO-Finance](https://yemioyedeji89.github.io/Console-Finances/).